Eticas-AI/itaca-api/docs/DESIGN.md

 own repository and depends on `eticas-audit` as a normal pip dependency — exactly how a third party would consume it.
-The library keeps its own release cycle (PyPI/Zenodo/CITATION); the wrapper is the DataPACT deliverable and can be pushed (or pointed to, `AILegalAssistant`-style) from the `github.com/DATAPACT` org without dragging the library along.
+The library keeps its own release cycle (PyPI/Zenodo/CITATION); the wrapper is the DataPACT deliverable and can be pushed or pointed to from the `github.com/DATAPACT` org without dragging the library along.

 **D2 — Asynchronous execution, filesystem job store, no database.**